Start9Labs/docs/src/user-manual/backup-create.md

 `EXT4` is the recommended format of your backup drive. `fat32` and `exFAT` are _not_ recommended and may not work.

-> [!DANGER]
+> [!WARNING]
-> Backing up to USB thumb drive or SD card media is highly discouraged, as low-quality flash memory is easily corruptible.
+Backing up to USB thumb drives or SD card media is not recommended unless you are using high-endurance, high-quality storage.
+Low-quality flash memory is prone to corruption and failure over time.
 >
 > If you are using a Raspberry Pi, backup drive _must_ be self-powered, or be connected via a powered USB hub, to prevent possible data corruption.